shipupi/BciSift/README.md

 - KFR. https://github.com/kfrlib/kfr.git

 - VLFeat.
-Simply download the zip from https://www.vlfeat.org/ and add the extraction path to /cmake/FindVLFeat.cmake
+Clone from https://github.com/faturita/vlfeat and add the path to cmake/FindVLFeat.cmake

 I've run thesse commands using linux, Cmake however is supposed to be portable (at least in windows and linux), but I have not tried it on another platform yet.